Jes Interview Banner

 Q2.
 What are the qualities that make a successful and best boudoir photographer?

-Ans: I think so many photographers run to boudoir photography for a cash grab.
-Launching boudoir mini sessions for Valentine’s Day without really understanding what they are doing and the harm they could cause is easy.
+Ans: Many photographers run to boudoir photography for a cash grab.
+Launching boudoir mini sessions for Valentine’s Day without understanding what they are doing and the harm they could cause is easy.

-You really have to have your posing on point and be able to talk clients through their feelings that could surface during a session.
+You have to be on point with your poses and be able to talk clients through any feelings that may surface during a session.

 That is a lot to take mentally.
 As the best boudoir photographer, we must know and navigate this with them.